 The system consists of two physical parts.
 The pilot-facing portion is very simple and consists of a thin seat cushion overlay with two small embedded vibrating actuators, positioned such that one is centered under each of the pilot's buttocks.
-The seat overlay is shown in Figure 1.
+The internals of the seat overlay are shown in